 The Conversation Canada is a new digital publication that brings together the expertise of academia and journalism, where all of the authors are from Canadian universities.
 The Conversation works with professional journalists to expose academic research to a wider audience, a model that serves as a "knowledge mobilization" vehicle for academics who want to raise their profiles and share their expertise across Canada and around the world.
-Editor Scott White explained the model and give a live demonstration of how academic authors get access to detailed publishing analytics.
+Editor Scott White explained the model and gave a live demonstration of how academic authors get access to detailed publishing analytics.

-In this peer-to-peer exchange you will learn about:
+In this peer-to-peer exchange participants learned about:

 - How this new journalism model is a vehicle for knowledge mobilization